Confused about the difference between espresso beans vs coffee beans?

 Espresso grounds have finer particles than ordinary coffee grounds.
 The sand-like texture is essential to the way espresso is processed.

-On the other hand, coffee grounds have coarser particles suitable for numerous brewing methods in creating a hot or cold coffee drink.
+Coffee grounds have coarser particles suitable for many brewing methods in creating a hot or cold coffee drink.

 Another difference between espresso and coffee is the brewing method.
 This is another crucial aspect in bringing out the flavor and aroma of the beans.